dianchengt123/dianchengt123/README.md

 -->

 ### About Me
 I'm a Computer Science major interested in Data Science, Machine Learning, and exploring how AI is impacting the industry.
 I also have experience with web development, both front-end and back-end.
 Although my knowledge in the aforementioned areas of study is limited, I'm eager to learn more about them.
 Now, for the question every developer gets: "What's your favorite programming language to code in?"
-I don't have a specific one, but I tend to use Java, Python, and JavaScript frequently.
+I don't have a specific one, but I tend to use Java, Python, and JavaScript the most.
 If you're still reading my about me at this point, I want to thank you for being here and hope that you continue reading the bullet points below:

 📚 I’m currently learning ...
 <ul>